focusaurus/hexagonal-lambda/readme.md

 There is terraform configuration here to provision all the necessary AWS resources.
 It works OK but it can be a bit boilerplatey and tedious.
 I don't use terraform modules because I simply don't buy their marketing pitch that modules are expressive enough and no "coding" is necessary.
 Except it is and the "helper functions" they give you for things like path processing are just not something I'm interested in learning only to find them inadequate, especially considering I've got a perfectly good programming language handy and spitting out a bunch of similar JSON files is bread and butter for JavaScript developers.
 Thus I handle common patterns for lamda and API Gateway terraform configs with `code/core/terraform.js` and spit out the necessary `terraform/*.tf.json` files as the first part of the `./bin/terraform.sh` wrapper script.

+Why not AWS CloudFormation?
+Mostly because terraform is multi-cloud and therefore more broadly valuable to know, and frankly because I heard at AWS re:Invent 2016 the community had mostly switched to terraform over cloudformation.

+## Smoke Tests

+My approach to end-to-end system testing I think is best described as "smoke testing" in that I run a small/minimal set of tests that ensure me the target environment is basically operational (not billowing out smoke).
+These smoke tests do not exhaustively test the application though.
+I rely on my unit tests to thoroughly test the code's functionality.
+The smoke tests run quickly due to their very limited scope and are generally harmless and/or read-only operations.

+They can be run against different environments by setting the `API_URL` environment variable to the API Gateway URL including the path prefix corresponding to the deployment stage but no trailing slash.

 ## Tooling

 For lambda builds at the moment I am using **webpack** and terraform for deployments.
 I haven't found a better way of managing depnedencies and getting small zip files.
 Webpack allows me to